jayrahim/status-check-test/README.md

 ### Suggesting new features

 ## New Feature
-- Testing ability to remove QA label when new commits are "committed".
+- Testing ability to remove QA label when new commits are pushed.